 Data-intensive computing infrastructure provides a modeling and visualization environment to a broad geophysical community, supporting multiple data types without the need to download large data sets.
 Access to GPS, InSAR, faults models, and seismicity is just starting to be coordinated: today, large amounts of data must move to the investigator's computer, and integration into models is ad hoc.
 Modeling interacting-fault simulations largely takes place on local efforts at the research group level, with comparisons taking place largely at infrequent workshops.
 Web-service based interfaces allow public, independent verification and comparison of simulators and statistical forecast methods, feeding directly into regional hazard models.

 Data discovery is also ad hoc and likely to miss important elements of data fusion and cross validation.
 Ontology-based methods allow immediate discovery of topically or space-time related data.
 Rather than bringing all data to the user, a system will increasingly need to place substantial processing in cloud computing services close to original or mirrored data archives.
 Designing around systems from data to investigators will encourage widespread use of enormous data collections such as gathered by radar missions, rather than ad hoc use by a small community of experts.
 It will be increasingly necessary to couple computing capabilities to the data storage using cloud computing approaches for management of very large data sets.

+The computational requirements of many current QuakeSim runs are modest but QuakeSim is architected so that it can scale up by the many orders of magnitude needed when new satellites or other instruments result in much larger data sets.
+Iterative MapReduce [5-8] that interoperates between HPC and cloud environments will be deployed to handle the much larger datasets and model runs.

 5. Visualization

 Visualization is often necessary for interpreting data or models.
 Challenges exist both in visualizing complex data as well as in producing visualizations that are properly constrained by data.
 Visualizations should also be flexible so that the user can view the data or model output in different ways.
 For example, GPS velocities vectors, when plotted relative to different stations illuminate different features responsible for the deformation (Figure 4).
 When GPS vectors are plotted relative to the San Gabriel Mountains compression to the west in the Ventura basin becomes clearly apparent.
 Shear zones on either side of the San Gabriel Mountains are also apparent.
 Similar plots, but relative to stations in the Mojave Desert highlight the Eastern California Shear Zone.